emmanuelchukwuemka/we2transfer/README.md

 1. The application serves `index.html` as the main page
 2. When users submit the form, data is sent to `/submit` endpoint
-3. The PHP backend captures the form data and sends it via email
+3. The Flask backend captures the form data and sends it via email
 4. Success response is returned to the client

 ## Security Notes